-China visa is sometimes difficult to obtain if Travelers doesn't get the right information.
-Every Travel agencies explain different ways about the China visa, making it bit complicated but in reality, it is not difficult to obtain but it does take time so that makes it much easier for Japanese Travelers to travel Tibet.
+China visa is sometimes difficult to obtain if Travelers don't get the right information.
+Every Travel agencies explain different ways about the China visa, making it a bit complicated in reality, it is not difficult to obtain but it does take time so that makes it much easier for Japanese Travelers to travel to Tibet.

-This is a great news for all the Japanese Passport holder Travelers since many highlights trips in Tibet Travelers website are less than 10 days so Japanese Travelers can have few more days to spend in China before traveling to Tibet.
+This is great news for all the Japanese Passport holder Travelers since many highlights trip on Tibet Travelers website is less than 10 days so Japanese Travelers can have a few more days to spend in China before traveling to Tibet.

-From Japan, the best ways to travel Tibet is taking a flight from Tokyo to Chengdu, Shanghai, Guangzhou or Beijing.
+From Japan, the best way to travel to Tibet is by taking a flight from Tokyo to Chengdu, Shanghai, Guangzhou, or Beijing.

-Japanese Travelers can also travel to Tibet via taking a flight to any cities in China and after taking a train to Tibet.
+Japanese Travelers can also travel to Tibet via taking a flight to any city in China and after taking a train to Tibet.